-Trading account of MR..... for the year ended ...... for the year ended ......
+Trading account of MR..... for the year ended

 Particulars Amount Particulars Amount

-To opening stock Xxxx By sales xxxx

-To purchases xxxx Less: returns xxx Xxxx
+To opening stock To purchases xxxx Xxxx By sales xxxx Less: returns xxx Xxxx

 Less: returns xx Xxxx By closing stock Xxxx

 To carriage inwards Xxxx

 To wages Xxxx

 To freight Xxxx

 To customs duty, octroi Xxxx

 To gas, fuel, coal,

 Water Xxxx

 To factory expenses

 To other man.
 Expenses Xxxx

-To productive expenses To gross profit c/d Xxxx
+To productive expenses Xxxx

-To gross prome of a Xxxx
+To gross profit c/d

 Xxxx

 Xxxx

 Xxxx

+Vyyy

+Xxxx

-Finally, a ledger may be defined as a summary statement of all the transactions relating to a person , asset, expense or income which have taken place during a given period of time.
-The up-to-date state of any account can be easily known by referring to the ledger.
+Finally, a ledger may be defined as a summary statement of all the transactions relating to a person, asset, expense or income which have taken place during a given period of time.
+The upto-date state of any account can be easily known by referring to the ledger.